Centurionactionx/ics3/Notes/Science/Parts of a cell.md

 - Nucleus
-- Nuclear envelop
+- Nuclear envelope
+	- Surrounds nucleus and controls passage inside and out
 - Centrioles
 - Rough ER
 	- Folded interconnected membrane
-	- Site for protein sythesis
+	- Site for protein synthesis
 	- Basically connected to the nucleus
 	- Makes proteins from ribosomes
-	- Sends stuff to the golgi body
+	- Sends stuff to the Golgi body
 - Smooth ER
 	- Folded interconnected membrane like the Rough ER.
 In circles though
 	- Site for lipid synthesis